Notice of Privacy Practices

 We may participate in one or more health information exchanges (HIEs) and may electronically share your health information for treatment, payment and healthcare operations purposes with other participants in the HIEs, unless you specifically request to be excluded (“opt-out”).
 HIEs allow your health care providers to efficiently access and use your pertinent medical information necessary for treatment and other lawful purposes.
 HIE’s are accountable under HIPAA, and our Agreement with them requires that they provide the same safeguards on your information as we do.

 We may use or disclose limited information related to the care you have received, either directly or through a Business Associate, to contact you to raise funds for an affiliated not-for-profit Foundation that is part of our Organized Health Care Arrangement.
-If you do not want us to send you such information, you may do so by contacting us at the address listed at the end of this Notice, by phone at 201-821-8705, or by e-mail at firstname.lastname@example.org.
+If you do not want us to send you such information, you may do so by contacting us at the address listed at the end of this Notice, by phone or by email to address noted at the beginning of this notice.
 Fundraising materials will also explain how you can tell us that you do not want to be contacted in the future.